MayankShrivastava17/mail-box/README.md

 #### Aspects
-  Navigation Bar consists of two options: ‘Sign up’ and ‘Log in’ into the application.
+  Home Page consists of two options: ‘Sign up’ and ‘Log in’ into the application.
 It can be done through following ways: <br>
       1.Username-password <br>
       2.Gmail Sync, that is, login with gmail option. <br>